 Test of English as a Foreign Language (TOEFL)

 All non-native English-speaking applicants are required to provide proof of English language ability.
-As proof, the University of Missouri graduate school accepts scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-TOEFL and IELTS scores are considered valid for two years beyond the test date.
-Required scores vary by academic program.
+As proof, the University of Missouri graduate school accepts scores the following test services and are considered valid for two years beyond the test date.
+Required scores vary by academic program and you must make the minimum required by the Graduate School.

 - IELTS – 6.5